rivas-j/Web-App-Scraper_Python/README.md

 # <div align="center">Goals</div>

-She's really eager to create her application, and she has a list of websites she plans to use for scraping.

-She's really excited about actually scraping live data.
-The script we're building is designed to scrape the most recent data—that means that each time we run the script, we'll pull the newest data available.
-As long as the website continues to be updated with new articles, which is likely, we'll have a constant influx of new information at our fingertips.
+We're looking to build a live webapp by scraping the below list of websites.
+The script we're building is designed to scrape the most recent data.
+Each time we run the script, we'll pull the newest data available.
+As long as the website continues to be updated with new articles, we'll have a constant influx of new information at our fingertips.
 The data Robin wants to collect from this particular website is the most recent news article along with its summary.
-Remember, the code for this will eventually be used in an application that will scrape live data with the click of a button—this site is dynamic and the articles will change frequently, which is why Robin is removing the manual task of retrieving each new article.
+We plan to achieve this by:

+- using python to pull data from multiple websites,
+- store the scraped data in MongoDB, a NoSQL database,
+- then present the collected data in a central location: a Flask webpage built with HTML.

 # <div align="center">Dataset</div>